 Not only have our mornings turned around, but it’s helping me to score a big fat 10 on the personal growth petal on my Project Me Life Wheel®!

-I hadn’t thought of this as a ‘Daily Practice’ until I discovered Peggy Freeh and her podcasts and website www.simpledailypractice.com.
-Peggy firmly believes that no matter how full-to-the-brim your life feels, there is always time for a Simple Daily Practice that’ll work for you.
+I now see that no matter how full-to-the-brim life feels, there is always time for a simple morning practice that’ll work for you.

 Even the busiest of mothers can do this.

-Don’t be put off that my simple daily practice happens before my kids wake up!
+Don’t be put off that my simple daily practice happens before my kids wake up.
 Or that I’ve added a second practice after my lunch on weekdays.
-Peggy’s website has lots of great tips for how to create a practice that fits in with your life.
 You can always start slow and ease yourself in.
 That’s how I did it.

 In the comments below, share what you think about whether creating a daily practice would help you to be a more peaceful, loving mother.
 Does it feel impossible to imagine that you’d find the time?
 Are you already making time?
 What kinds of things help you to feel more mindful and self-aware?